Forum of Vieux-la-Romaine: Layout of Aregenua

 Aregenua was constructed following the tripartite plan typical of many western cities in the Roman Empire.
 The administrative buildings were clustered together to create a central hub consisting of the basilica, the Curia, and other municipal structures.
 This hub was established in the early 2nd century and underwent further enhancements towards the end of the century.
 By the 3rd century, the construction projects were largely finished, but a gradual architectural decline set in.
 During this period, some public buildings were replaced by a butcher's shop, which primarily catered to the trade of cattle and pigs until the 4th century.

-In theory, the forum is situated at the Cardo and the Decumanus intersection.
+In theory, the forum is situated at the intersection of the Cardo and Decumanus.
 However, in reality, only the Decumanus is visible at this site, with several cardinales also evident.
-Additionally, the forum is positioned on a south-facing slope, combining political, religious, judicial, and commercial functions.
+The forum, positioned on a south-facing slope, combined political, religious, judicial, and commercial functions.

-The building located northeast of the Champ des Crêtes baths features marble floors and an apse room.
-Electrical prospecting has revealed a square area measuring 85 m by 50 m with a portico and shops on the southern side.
-A structure, possibly a temple, measuring 27 m by 14 m has been identified.
+The building located northeast of the Champ des Crêtes baths features marble floors and an apse.
+Electrical prospecting has revealed a square area measuring 85 by 50 m, with a portico and shops on the southern side.
+Another structure, possibly a temple, measuring 27 by 14 m has been identified.
 As early as 2005, it was suggested that these functions, including "organs of civic and religious life," indicate the presence of a forum.
-Additionally, the existence of a basilica, serving as a center for commerce and justice, is also under consideration.
+Additionally, the existence of a basilica, serving as a center for commerce and justice, was also under consideration.

 The location of the complex is a reflection of the city's history.
-The nucleus of the colony might be situated beneath this complex, as the blocks in this area are smaller (50 m by 60 m) compared to the larger peripheral blocks measuring 90 m per side.
-The forum likely stayed in its original location, which means it is not positioned at the geometric center of the Viducasses city.
+The nucleus of the colony may be situated beneath this complex, as the blocks in this area are smaller, at 50 by 60 m, than the larger peripheral blocks, which were 90 by 90 m.
+The forum likely stayed in its original location, which means it is not positioned at the geometric center of the Viducasses' city.